geekyclarkey/homeassistant/howto_guides/control_homeassistant_using_alexa/README.md

 * The Amazon Echo Device Node - Type in the name of your light (this is the name ask alexa to control)
 <img src="https://github.com/geekyclarkey/homeassistant/blob/master/howto_guides/control_homeassistant_using_alexa/images/amazon_device_entity.PNG">

-* Function node - To determine if the service is on or off
+* Function node - To determine if the requested service is on or off
 <img src="https://github.com/geekyclarkey/homeassistant/blob/master/howto_guides/control_homeassistant_using_alexa/images/on_off_function.PNG">

 The code is: